JoeLeelyf/OVO-Bench/README.md

 -  **Forward Active Responding**: delay the response until sufficient future information becomes available to answer the question accurately.

 ### 💫Chain-of-Time Thinking Process
-OVBench evaluates Video-LLMs' ability to find temporal visual clues from ongoing input, allowing models to wait for sufficient evidence before responding.
+OVO-Bench evaluates Video-LLMs' ability to find temporal visual clues from ongoing input, allowing models to wait for sufficient evidence before responding.
 We term this approach the Video Chain-of-Time thinking process, analogous to Chain-of-Thought reasoning in LLMs.
 <p align="center">
   <img src="images/VideoCoT.png" alt="Distribution of questions and video in OVO-Bench." width="100%">
 </p>